constellation-daq/Constellation/docs/operator_guide/concepts/configuration_files.md

 `/home/myuser/logs/logfile.txt` without producing an error.

 The default syntax can be used both for controller-side and satellite-side environment variables.

+### Escaping Environment Variables

+It might be necessary to provide a satellite with a literal string containing the pattern matching an environment variable.
+In this case, the corresponding sequence can be escaped by prepending a backslash character `\`.
+This means:

+* Controllers will not attempt to replace an environment variable in `\$_{VARIABLE}` but pass on a literal `$_{VARIABLE}` to the satellites.
+* Satellites will not attempt to replace an environment variable in `\${VARIABLE}` but provide the literal `${VARIABLE}` to the satellite code.

 ## Examples